crodger234/python_projects/README.md

 # python_projects
-This will hold my Python projects
+This will hold my Python projects in a different folder.